 - Amazfit T-Rex Pro

 The Garmin Swim 2 is intended for swimmers looking for a smart and dependable way to track their workouts.
+It is one of the best Garmin watches that you can buy in 2022.

 This GPS-enabled tracker is perfect for tracking pool and open water swimming.
 Other relevant metrics that can be tracked include stroke count, heart rate, pace, distance traveled, and distance per stroke.
 It also has options for timed sets and drill tracks.